 Between work and now with Asher going to school some mornings, there are chunks of time where all of us are not together at the same time.
 In an attempt to reconnect I have started asking Asher (and Ellery) the following questions each night either while we eat dinner or while we are snuggling up to go to sleep.

-By using these questions each day, the hubs and I get to learn about their day and also show them we are truly interested in what they have to say.
+By using these questions each day, the hubs and I get to reconnect with them and learn about their day.
+This time also shows them we are truly interested in what they have to say.

 - Who did you sit by at snack/lunch time?
 This will get your kiddos talking about their friends and their interactions.
 Continue the conversation and ask about what they ate?
 Did they like it?
 What did their friends eat?